5 Steps to Writing Great College Essays

-Maybe you’ve already taken an ACT or SAT prep course or have plans set for that.
+Maybe you’ve taken an ACT or SAT prep course or have plans set for that.
 And maybe your high school counselor can help you with the general application process – either in a one-on-one appointment or in a group presentation.
 That’s great ... those things are super important.

 You know what else could be a deal breaker or deal maker to get into the college of your choice?
 Your essays.
 Maybe your English teachers are helping as best they can with the essays.
 While that's good news, most English teachers are not trained in writing college essays.
 They are great at reviewing expository, analytical, and argumentative essays, but in your college essays, admissions officers want to know about you – who you are, how you think, and what makes you tick.
 Plus, many colleges have multiple essays as they seek to make sure you are the right fit for them.

 Most likely, outside of your own journaling, you probably haven’t learned much about this in class.
-Most schools don’t even teach how to write a personal statement that is self-reflective.
+Many schools don’t teach how to write a personal statement that is self-reflective.
 Your college essays may well be your first essays that cast you as the central character and topic.
 And believe me, it's not a piece of cake ... especially with the added pressure of having so much at stake.

 And about asking your school counselor for guidance ... the average student-to-school counselor ratio in the U.S. is 406 to 1, so personalized attention on essays is limited.
 Your parents may want to help, but that can get – well – stressful for everyone involved.
 And if you're a parent reading this, consider the value of having a non-parent remind your student of meeting deadlines.
 (I'm speaking as a parent myself).

 With specific objectives and tasks, this course provides a step-by-step roadmap to help you clear the fog, unlock writers block and share stories that may change your life.
-And it's offered at a price that won’t break the bank (or the law).
+And it's offered at a price that won’t break the bank.